*Note: This article was first written on July 13th, 2012 and is the first entry from the original Epik Fails blog.

 And the rest is history… (uh, prehistory?)

-Early Homo-Sapiens made their debut somewhere around one million years ago, what we affectionately refer to as The Dawn of Man.
-As far as Human History itself goes, the recording of significant events all started back a good SIX-Thousand Years Ago, around 4,000 BCE give or take a few decades…
+Our early bipedal ancestors first made their debut somewhere around one million years ago, but as far as Human History itself goes, the recording of significant events all started back a good Six-Thousand Years Ago, around 4,000 BCE give or take a few decades – which is a drop in the bucket compared to all that time where people didn’t write shit down.

 Well because of a little thing called Science!
 Scientists over the years have carefully examined fossilized evidence, and carbon dating.
 Also because legions of anthropologists, geologists, archaeologists, paleontologists, and I said so.